WebDevStudios/WDS-Plugin-Documentor/README.md

 **License:**           GPLv2 or later
 **License URI:**       http://www.gnu.org/licenses/gpl-2.0.html

 Allows developers to provide information to their clients about installed plugins.
-Multi-site comptabitle.
+Multi-site compatible.

 ## Description ##

 This plugin will allow developers to provide documentation for their clients as to why a plugin is installed on the plugin list screen.
-It also makes use of actions and filters so you can prevent anyone from either editing or viewing the plugin notes.
+It also makes use of actions and filters so you can prevent anyone from either editing or viewing the extended plugin information.

 ## Installation ##